 In reflections from mentors in the research skills course and the mentoring program, they reported having an increase in confidence in scientific research skills or leadership skills.
 The phenomenon in which an individual has confidence in their ability to do something has been termed self-efficacy (Bandura).
 That self-efficacy would be a theme in both informal and formal mentoring environments was not unexpected, as many other cases have reported self-efficacy increases in other contexts (reviewed in Trujillo and Tanner, 2014).

 The self-efficacy theme in the reflections referred to a variety of skills or competencies.
 In certain cases, the expression of increased self-efficacy was explicit, such as with the following mentor in the research skills course, “However, I am sure that either this class or being mentor increased my confidence in talking in class.”
-One mentor in applied the skills learned as a mentor : “I've very much been mentored here just as much as my mentees have, and by mentoring others I've figured out how to get my own mentoring as well.”
-In general, that mentors developed confidence in mentioned in the reflections. reasons these were not stated more explicitly mentors , or perhaps the questions addressed reflection were not specific enough.
+One mentor in BUMP applied the skills learned as a mentor to being a mentee in another context: “I've very much been mentored here just as much as my mentees have, and by mentoring others I've figured out how to get my own mentoring as well.”
+Another mentor in BUMP clearly illustrated the growth in self-efficacy through mentoring in this quote, “I thought I signed up for a simple tutoring job – which would have been very easy since I had all my papers and materials from that class; when Blake emphasized how this was specifically not supposed to be a tutoring job, I sort of panicked because I suddenly felt unqualified to be somebody’s mentor.
+I had this nagging fear that my mentees wouldn't respect me and I would be completely out of my depth; this was my first ever job and I’ve always been a follower rather than a leader.
+But with experience I think I’ve learned many good and many bad ideas about mentoring, and I am far more confident about my future than I have ever been.
+In short, BUMP has been full of challenges and many learning experiences that have allowed me to grow and has greatly helped my chances of having a successful professional career.”

+In general, it is likely that mentors developed confidence in areas not mentioned in the reflections.
+Possible reasons these were not stated more explicitly could be the mentors perceived importance of these areas, or perhaps the questions addressed within reflection statements were not specific enough.

 IMPACT